-The Race Notice for both FIS and National races in most cases is done electronically and available on e PSO office and ACA
+The Race Notice for both FIS and National races in most cases is done electronically and available on the PSO web sites.
+The information is sent 4 - 6 weeks in advance of the event to the PSO office and ACA office (for National events) by the Chief of Administration.